Swipe to see connections

 “I will not interact with City Hall at all,” Carone told Politico in early 2023.
 “I fully intend on going beyond what the law requires, because I don’t want bad optics or a bad image.”

-As Carone’s numerous relationships with powerful business interests continue to grow, so will his relationship to Mayor Adams: The mayor’s former chief of staff was “expected to chair” Adams’s reelection campaign, according to a Politico story from this past June.
+The mayor’s former chief of staff was “expected to chair” Adams’s reelection campaign, according to a Politico story from June of 2023.

 But will he?
-Through a spokesperson, Carone declined an interview request with Hell Gate, and also declined to directly answer whether he would be an official part of Adams’s reelection campaign.
+Through a spokesperson, Carone declined an interview request with Hell Gate when we initially published this entry in December of 2023, and also declined to directly answer whether he would be an official part of Adams’s reelection campaign.

 “Frank looks forward to continuing to support Mayor Adams in 2025 and beyond,” an Oaktree spokesperson wrote in a statement.
 “And he’s proud that in less than a year, Oaktree Solutions has become a go-to public affairs firm providing joy, value, and understanding to dozens of clients across the world.”